lammps/lammps/doc/src/Errors_messages.rst

 *Dimension command after simulation box is defined* The dimension command cannot be used after a read\_data, read\_restart, or create\_box command.

+*Disk limit not supported by OS or illegal path* Self-explanatory.

 *Dispersion PPPMDisp order has been reduced below minorder* The default minimum order is 2.
 This can be reset by the